awsdocs/amazon-fsx-windows-user-guide/doc_source/manage-shadow-cpy.md

 1. Open a Windows PowerShell window on the compute instance\.

 1. Use the following command to open a remote PowerShell session on your Amazon FSx file system\.
-Replace `FSxFileSystem-DNS-Name` with the DNS name of the file system where you want to configure shadow copies\.
+Replace `FSxFileSystem-Remote-PowerShell-Endpoint` with the Windows Remote PowerShell endpoint of file system that you want to administer\.
+You can find the Windows Remote PowerShell endpoint in the Amazon FSx console, in the **Network & Security** section of the file system details screen, or in the response of the `DescribeFileSystem` API operation\.

    ```
-   PS C:\Users\delegateadmin> enter-pssession -computername FSxFileSystem-DNS-Name -configurationname fsxremoteadmin
+   PS C:\Users\delegateadmin> enter-pssession -computername FSxFileSystem-Remote-PowerShell-Endpoint -configurationname fsxremoteadmin
    ```

 1. Verify that shadow copy storage is not already configured on the file system using the following command\.